RCPsych Wales - Top tips for your mental health as clocks go back

 - Professor Alka Ahuja is a consultant psychiatrist at the Royal College of Psychiatrists in Wales.

-- This article was written for The National and issued on the 30th October.
+- This article was written for The National (now closed down) and issued on 30 October.